Paras-is-coding/eCommerceMern/readme.md

     NOTE: Order is never deleted OR updated.
           Computerized bill printing sys, machine to print bill is registered.
 2. For order
+    * If cart is not personalized in DB do same for order
+    --- For this case we've saved cart in DB ---
+    - we convert cart to order by passing cart id's of products

 # user component